-Lastly, your proof photo - a picture of you holding a sign that lists your Reddit username, and the date and time of your AMA - needs to be either 1) submitted with your calendar request or 2) tweeted out from your Twitter account.
-You have to link to either the tweet itself that you sent out with the image in the "proof" section.
-Two examples of "proof" photos:
+AMA-needs to be either 1) submitted with your calendar request or 2) tweeted out from your Twitter account.
+You have to link to the tweet itself that you sent out with the image in the "proof" section.

 5. How do I promote it?